magento/devdocs/guides/v2.2/config-guide/varnish/config-varnish-advanced.md

 Every 5 seconds, this health check calls the `pub/health_check.php` script.
 This script checks the availability of the server, each database, and Redis (if installed).
 The script must return a response within 2 seconds.
 If the script determines that any of these resources are down, it returns a 500 HTTP error code.
 If this error code is received in 6 out of 10 attempts, the backend is considered unhealthy.

+The `health_check.php` script is located in the `pub` directory.
+If your Magento root directory is `pub`, then be sure to change the path in the `url` parameter from `/pub/health_check.php` to `health_check.php`.

-For more information, see the <a href="https://www.varnish-cache.org/docs/4.1/users-guide/vcl-backends.html#health-checks" target="_blank">Varnish health checks</a> documentation.
+For more information, see the <a href="https://www.varnish-cache.org/docs/4.1/usrs-guide/vcl-backends.html#health-checks" target="_blank">Varnish health checks</a> documentation.

 ## Grace mode {#grace}